 That said, the countries in our sample are only a fraction of the many countries where the practice of FGC remains widespread, which points to the need for studies such as this one in other regions.
+Cases of FGC have also been reported in the Central African Republic, Egypt, Eritrea, Ethiopia, India, Indonesia, Kenya, Liberia, Malaysia, Oman, Somalia, South Sudan, Sudan, Tanzania, the United Arab Emirates, and Yemen, and in those countries, the sources of variation in support for the practice might be different than in West Africa.
 In addition, to better understand the mechanisms through which FGC persists, there is a need for systematic investigations of the causal pathways behind FGC persistence.
-Likewise, there is a need for a better understanding of the consequences of FGC regarding educational, health, and labor-market outcomes for the women who undergo FGC.
+Likewise, there is a need for a better understanding of the consequences of FGC regarding educational, health, and labormarket outcomes for the women who undergo FGC.